 After the success of our small scale projects, we have been asked to play a significant role in developing Perhentian into a top Ecotourism destination.
 This is a huge honour and a sign of the respect that we are gaining from decision makers in the Perhentian Islands.

-We have decided to adopt the United Nation’s World Tourism Organisation’s GLOBAL SUSTAINABLE TOURISM CRITERIA, which provides a holistic framework for responsible tourism (see http://www.sustainabletourismcriteria.org/).
-The checklists the UN have created will be used as the tool to help us measure our improvements, highlight areas where improvement is needed and to communicate our efforts to travellers and relevant communities.
+We adopt the United Nation’s World Tourism Organisation’s Global Sustainable Tourism Criteria.
+The checklists the UN have created are the tools that help us measure our improvements, highlight areas where improvement is needed, and to communicate our efforts to travellers and relevant communities.